[Updated October 2024]

 Breakfast/Cafe:

-- Modern General – I recommend going here just for the cuteness.
-The food was great too and can be perfect for breakfast or lunch!
-It’s a walk up and order place.
+- Modern General—I recommend going here just for the cuteness.
+The food was great, too, and it’s perfect for breakfast or lunch!
+It’s a walk-up and order place.
 We loved the Breakfast Biscuit and the Pumpernickel and Lox!

-- Tia Sophia’s – This is apparently where the term “Christmas” sauce was invented.
-Everywhere in Santa Fe they talk about “Christmas” sauce which basically means green and red chile sauces together.
+- Tia Sophia’s—This is apparently where the term “Christmas” sauce was invented.
+Everywhere in Santa Fe, people talk about “Christmas” sauce, which basically means green and red chile sauces together.
 I highly recommend getting this option with their famous Breakfast Burrito.
 It’s the only way to go at Tia Sophia’s.
-They serve lunch also.
+They also serve lunch.
 YUM!

 Lunch

-- The Tea House – I mentioned this place before, but it’s a fun spot at the end of Canyon Road.
-They have a ton of different teas and also have great salads and sandwiches.
+- The Tea House—I mentioned this place before, but it’s a fun spot at the end of Canyon Road.
+They offer a wide variety of teas and great salads and sandwiches.

 Dinner

-- The Shed – This was the number one place people recommended for us to eat.
+- The Shed—This was the number one place people recommended for us to eat.
 It did not disappoint!
-If you want to try New Mexican food, you gotta go here.
-By the way, New Mexican food is different than Mexican food.
+If you want to try New Mexican food, you have to go here.
+By the way, New Mexican food is different from Mexican food.
 The flavors are very different!

 - Del Charro – This was the first place we went when starting our Santa Fe weekend.
 It’s technically somewhat of a dive bar, but the food was great!
 I recommend the queso and margs.

-- La Boca – Want a bit of a fancier meal?
-Head to La Boca for a nice Spanish tapa meal.
+- La Boca—Want a fancier meal?
+Head to La Boca for nice Spanish small plates and tapas.
 We loved the food and flavors.

 - Maria’s – We went here on our final night because we heard about their famous margaritas and I was not mad about it.
-It was definitely a popular spot and we thoroughly enjoyed our meal and margaritas.
+It was a popular spot, and we thoroughly enjoyed our meal and margaritas.

 Wine Bar/ Brewery / Cocktail